ruchamahabal/inventory_management_system_flask/README.md

 # inventory_management_system_flask
-An inventory management system for flask hiring test
+An inventory management web app using flask framework where user can add, delete update products, locations and track product movements